 We next consider the value of better forecasts, and again find little change.
-Finally, Table 8 examines the impact of increasing the value of lost load from \$8,000 to \$12,000.
-The higher VOLL causes a huge increase in the aggregate consumer surplus - but only changes the social cost of solar by a tiny amount, of 50 cents per MWh.
+Finally, Table 7 examines the impact of increasing the value of lost load from \$8,000 to \$12,000.
+The higher VOLL causes a huge increase in the total welfare - but only changes the social cost of solar by a tiny amount, of 50 cents per MWh.